 When you get divorced, people generally ask how you’re doing for a few weeks.
-If your father suddenly dies, the next month will likely be full of notes from people who knew him and loved him.
-If your oldest child has been diagnosed with autism, in all likelihood people who’ve walked that path will hear about it – and will thoughtfully reach out and offer guidance.
+If your father suddenly dies, the next month will be full of notes from people who knew him and loved him.
+If your oldest child has been diagnosed with autism, people who’ve walked that path will hear about it – and will thoughtfully reach out and offer guidance, if wanted.

-But then the communications start to dwindle.
+Afterward, the communications start to dwindle.
 You don’t want people to feel sorry for you and you don’t expect constant attention.
 What happened… happened.
 You’re doing your best to regain some normalcy in life.
 But you also have a sense of loneliness.
 Could it be that people have forgotten how your life has so drastically changed?
 Yet only a few still check in.

 Perhaps even worse?
-When others seem to expect some kind of miraculous recovery and they don’t understand why your grief hasn’t dissipated; you should or need to “move on” and don’t understand why you haven’t already.
+When others seem to expect some kind of miraculous recovery.
+They don’t understand why your grief hasn’t dissipated; they think you need to “move on” and don’t understand why you haven’t already.

 I have a friend whose husband died two years ago.
 “How are you?” will pop out, without my thinking about it; she’ll kinda laugh at the question.
-I’ll follow quickly with, “Where are you with your grief?” so that she knows I mean it in the context of her journey — knowing full well that she’s still working on emotions that can be raw and ever changing.
+I’ll follow quickly with, “Where or how are you today?”
 Another friend has cancer that’s in remission, after a fiercely fought path through chemo and radiation.
 Every now and then, hopefully when it’s appropriate, I bring that journey up.
 When I do, she lets me know where her heart, her mind, and her body is.

 I’m well aware of the time it takes to embrace loss.
 So why is it that many people get so itchy for you to move on?